Sterc/nutshellmodx/core/components/nutshellmodx/docs/readme.txt

 &validate=`email:email:required`
 ]]

+The second value in every &nutshellFields parameter (after the ==) is the name of the form field that holds the corresponding value.
-The nutshellFields parameter has minimum requirement of `contact.email==emailformfield` where `emailformfield` is the name of the form field where the user enters their emailaddress.
+The &nutshellFields parameter has minimum requirement of `contact.email==youremailfield` where `youremailfield` is the emailaddress for the Nutshell contact.